Spherical Triangle Algorithm: A Fast Oracle for Convex Hull Membership Queries: Introduction

 When the number of points, $n$, and dimension, $m$, are large, polynomial time algorithms for CHM are prohibitive.
-For this reason {\it fully polynomial time approximation schemes} for CHM have been studied.
-These algorithms produce $\varepsilon$-approximate solutions in time complexity polynomial in $m,n$ and $1/\varepsilon$.
-There are other criteria in the use of iterative algorithms for large-scale problems, e.g. representation of an approximate solution and the sparsity of this representation.
-In CHM one prefers an approximate solution to be represented in terms of a small number of points in $S$.
-One of the well known algorithms for computing the distance from $p$ to $conv(S)$, sometimes known as {\it polytope distance} problem, is the Frank-Wolfe method \cite{frank1956algorithm} and its variations.
-Letting $A$ denote the matrix $[v_1, \dots, v_n]$ of points in $S$, $e \in \mathbb{R}^n$ the vector of ones, Frank-Wolfe method considers the convex minimization problem: $\min \{f(x)=\Vert Ax - p \Vert^2 : x \in \Sigma_n\}$, where $\Sigma_n = \{x \in \mathbb{R}^n: e^Tx=1, x \geq \}$, the unit simplex.
-Given $x' \in \Sigma_n$, Frank-Wolfe algorithm computes an index $j$ for which the partial derivative ${\partial f(x')}/{\partial x_j}$ is minimized.
-It then computes the minimizer $x''$ of $f(x)$ along the line segment connecting $x'$ and $e_j$, the $j$-th standard basis.
+For this reason {\it fully polynomial time approximation schemes} for CHM have been studied, see e.g., ~\cite{kalantari2015characterization, awasthi2018robust, gartner2009coresets, clarkson2010coresets}.
+These algorithms produce $\varepsilon$-approximate solution in time complexity such as $mn/\varepsilon^2$, see e.g., \cite{kalantari2015characterization, clarkson2010coresets}.
+There are other criteria for iterative algorithms for large-scale problems, e.g., the representation of an approximate solution and the sparsity of this representation.
+In CHM an approximate solution to be represented in terms of a small number of points in $S$ is preferred.
+One of the well known algorithms for computing the distance from $p$ to $conv(S)$, sometimes known as the {\it polytope distance} problem, is the Frank-Wolfe method \cite{frank1956algorithm} and its variations.
+Letting $A$ denote the matrix $[v_1, \dots, v_n]$ of points in $S$, $e \in \mathbb{R}^n$ the vector of ones, the Frank-Wolfe method considers the convex minimization problem: $\min \{f(x)=\Vert Ax - p \Vert^2 : x \in \Sigma_n\}$, where $\Sigma_n = \{x \in \mathbb{R}^n: e^Tx=1, x \geq 0\}$, the $n-1$ dimensional simplex.
+Given $x' \in \Sigma_n$, the Frank-Wolfe algorithm computes an index $j$ for which the partial derivative ${\partial f(x')}/{\partial x_j}$ is minimized.
+It then computes the minimizer $x''$ of $f(x)$ along the line segment connecting $x'$ and $e_j$, one of the basis.
 It replaces $x'$ with $x''$ and repeats.
-If $x_* \in \Sigma_n$ is the optimal solution of the convex minimization, an $\varepsilon$-approximate solutions is an $x \in \Sigma_n$ such that $f(x)-f(x_*) =O(\varepsilon)$.
-The notion of {\it coreset} is related both to representation of the approximate solutions, as well as the iteration complexity of an algorithm.
+If $x_* \in \Sigma_n$ is the optimal solution of the convex minimization, an $\varepsilon$-approximate solution is an $x \in \Sigma_n$ such that $f(x)-f(x_*) =O(\varepsilon)$.
+The notion of {\it coreset} is related both to representation of the approximate solutions, as well as the number of iterations of an algorithm.
 The Frank-Wolfe algorithm gives an $\varepsilon$-approximate solution with $\varepsilon$-coreset of size $O(1/\varepsilon^2)$.
-Clarkson \cite{clarkson2010coresets} argues that with a more sophisticated version of the algorithm that uses the {\it Wolfe dual}, together with more computation, a corset of size $1/\varepsilon$ can be shown.
-Additionally, a popular class of algorithms that are of $O(1/\varepsilon)$ iteration complexity are the so-called {\it first-order} methods, see {\it fast-gradient} method of Nesterov \cite{nesterov2005smooth}.
-In more generality, in the polytope distance problem, one is interested in computing the distance between two convex hulls.
-Gilbert's algorithm \cite{gilbert1966iterative} for the polytope distance problem coincides with Frank-Wolfe algorithm, see G{\"a}rtner and Jaggi \cite{gartner2009coresets}.
-A related problem is the {\it hard margin} support vector machines (SVM): testing if the convex hull of two finite sets of points intersect and if not computing the optimal pair of supporting hyperplanes separating the convex hulls, see \cite{burges1998tutorial}.
+Clarkson \cite{clarkson2010coresets} argues that with a more sophisticated version of the algorithm that uses the {\it Wolfe dual}, together with more computation, a coreset of size $1/\varepsilon$ can be found.
+Additionally, a popular class of algorithms that has $O(1/\varepsilon)$ number of iterations are the so-called {\it first-order} methods, see the {\it fast-gradient} method of Nesterov \cite{nesterov2005smooth}.
+More generally, for the polytope distance problem, one is interested in computing the distance between two convex hulls.
+Gilbert's algorithm \cite{gilbert1966iterative} for the polytope distance problem coincides with the Frank-Wolfe algorithm, see G{\"a}rtner and Jaggi \cite{gartner2009coresets}.
+A related problem is the {\it hard margin} support vector machine (SVM): testing if the convex hull of two finite sets of points intersect and if not, computing the optimal pair of supporting hyperplanes separating the convex hulls, see \cite{burges1998tutorial}.